DHINESH05G/recipe-sharing-FD/README.md

 For more help on using Angular CLI, you can utilize the following command:

+Node_module not add in file is too large.

 Run `ng help` or Additionally, you can visit the [Angular CLI Overview and Command Reference](https://angular.io/cli) page for comprehensive documentation.

 Thank you for using Recipe Book Angular!
 Happy coding and cooking with Angular! 🍳👩‍🍳👨‍🍳